ikeikeikeike/esx/README.md

 end
 ```

 When Ecto's Schema and ESx's mapping have defferent fields or for customization more, defining function `as_indexed_json` will make it in order to send relational data to Elasticsearch, too.
-Commonly it called via `ESx.Model.index_document`, `ESx.Model.update_document`.
+Commonly it called via `MyApp.ESx.index_document`, `MyApp.ESx.update_document`.

 ```elixir
 defmodule MyApp.Blog do